sysbiolux/Clinical_Biomarker_Detection/README.md

 ---
 ## Results
-The results will be stored in the configured `folder_prefix` folder and bear the combined and sorted abbreviations of enabled steps, e.g. `BASE-II-DS-REI-RHCF-ST-PCA-FT-RUS-FI-SVM-HPC` for a pipeline applied on BASE-II with data splitting (DS), removing engineered input (REI), removing highly correlated features (RHCF), standard scaler (ST), normal PCA (PCA), feature transformation (FT), imbalance resampling with random under-sampling (RUS), calculated feature importance (FI), using support vector machine classification (SVM) and run on the high performance computing clusters (HPC).
+The results will be stored in the configured `folder_prefix` folder and bear the combined and sorted abbreviations of enabled steps, e.g. `BASE-II-DS-REI-RHCF-ST-PCA-FT-RUS-FI-BBP-SVM-HPC` for a pipeline applied on BASE-II with data splitting (DS), removing engineered input (REI), removing highly correlated features (RHCF), standard scaler (ST), normal PCA (PCA), feature transformation (FT), imbalance resampling with random under-sampling (RUS), calculated feature importance (FI), with box and bar plots (BBP), using support vector machine classification (SVM) and run on the high performance computing clusters (HPC).
 Note the pipeline-order in the name being features first by FT, then resampling by RUS.

 Other possible abbreviations are: MI minmax scaler, RO robust scaler, SMOTE synthetic minority over-sampling technique, kPCA kernel PCA (which will be preceeded by the actual kernel if one analyses them one by one, e.g. polykPCA to save computational time).